Chenwei-1999/Chenwei-1999.github.io/_publications/ML4Phy.md

 citation:
 ---

-We introduce a novel Soft Actor Critic (SAC) algorithm equipped with neuralized-PID policy function to address the uniform proton beam intensity delivery problem for the upcoming Mu2e experiment at Fermi National Accelerator Laboratory (Fermilab).
-The challenge lies in controlling the spill regulation process to sustain a consistent intensity profile.
-Our primary goal is to establish an automated controller capable of real-time calibration of the Spill Regulation System (SRS) parameters, offering feedback on a millisecond timescale.
-By treating the physical Mu2e accelerator system as a Markov Decision Process suitable for Reinforcement Learning (RL) with continuous action, we tackle it utilizing a Soft-Actor-Critic (SAC) equipped with neuralized-PID policy for bias reduction and stabilized training process.
-A key feature of our approach is the use of the inductive biases from a PID controller in the neuralized-PID policy, which guards against typical overfitting of the policy during training, while maintaining robustness to environmental changes.
-Our method delivers a significant improvement in the Spill Duty Factor (SDF), outperforming the currently employed PID controller baseline by an additional XX+\%.
-The paper presents initial offline results obtained from a differentiable Mu2e accelerator simulator, laying the groundwork for real-time implementation and application, and signifying an important step towards automatic proton beam intensity control for the Mu2e experiment.
+We introduce a novel Proximal Policy Optimization (PPO) algorithm aimed at addressing the challenge of maintaining a uniform proton beam intensity delivery in the Muon to Electron Conversion Experiment (Mu2e) at Fermi National Accelerator Laboratory (Fermilab).
+Our primary objective is to regulate the spill process to ensure a consistent intensity profile, with the ultimate goal of creating an automated controller capable of providing real-time feedback and calibration of the Spill Regulation System (SRS) parameters on a millisecond timescale.
+We treat the Mu2e accelerator system as a Markov Decision Process suitable for Reinforcement Learning (RL), utilizing PPO to reduce bias and enhance training stability.
+A key innovation in our approach is the integration of neuralized PID controller into the policy fucntion, resulting in a significant improvement in the Spill Duty Factor (SDF) by 9.4%, surpassing the performance of the current PID controller baseline by an additional 2.2%.
+This paper presents the preliminary offline results based on a differentiable simulator of the Mu2e accelerator.
+It paves the ground works for real-time implementations and applications, representing a crucial step towards automated proton beam intensity control for the Mu2e experiment.

 [Download paper here](http://chenwei-1999.github.io/files/Mu2e_ML4Phy_preprint.pdf)